 Cornell Hillel provides the platform for Israel education, engagement, and advocacy on campus.
 We bring Israel to our students by hosting prominent Israeli thought-leaders, and celebrating Israeli culture.
 We bring over 100 Cornellians to Israel each year through Birthright Israel and by placing students in cutting-edge internships.

 Each year, Cornell Hillel sends over 100 students across the ocean on Birthright Israel, traveling from Cayuga Lake to the Mediterranean Sea.
 Birthright Israel is an international non-profit, that provides the gift of a 10-day trip to Israel for Jewish young adults.

 In addition to all the top tourist sites and historical areas, Big Red Birthright participants engage with IDF soldiers, float in the Dead Sea, ride camels near Bedouin tents, fill up on falafel - all with our dedicated staff and an experienced Israeli tour educator.

-Cornell Hillel is planning on running a Birthright Israel trip December 27th to January 7th!
+Cornell Hillel is running a Birthright Israel trip January 2nd to 13th!
 There are limited spots available, so sign up as soon as possible here.

 Intern in Israel

 Cornell Hillel Onward Israel is an immersive internship program offering competitive internships in the greater Tel Aviv area.
 Develop your professional future through a high-level internship in the field of your choice.

 This program provides a community of peers from Cornell and connects you to a workplace based on your skills, interests and future goals.
 In addition, the program includes days devoted to learning about Israeli society, food, technology and more, plus two immersive weekends with Onward Israel participants from other campuses, all while allowing ample time to explore Israel.